-The exhibition brings together new and previous works by artists and collectives of diverse origins —Pia Arke (Greenland-Denmark), Asco (United States), Sebastián Calfuqueo (Chile), Colectivo Charco (Chile), Mujeres Creando (Bolivia), Javier Téllez (Venezuela), Vladimir Tomic (Bosnia-Denmark) and Oreet Ashery (United Kingdom)— all of whom share a common impulse to question social orderings of power through the creation of moments of disruption; each moving towards new subjective positions.
+The exhibition brings together new and previous works by artists and collectives of diverse origins —Pia Arke (Greenland-Denmark), Asco (United States), Sebastián Calfuqueo (Chile), Colectivo Charco (Chile), Mujeres Creando (Bolivia), Javier Téllez (Venezuela), Vladimir Tomic (Sarajevo, Yugoslavia) and Oreet Ashery (United Kingdom)— all of whom share a common impulse to question social orderings of power through the creation of moments of disruption; each moving towards new subjective positions.

 By specifically selecting works which respond to conditions of marginalization, migration and exile, this exhibition poses the question for the possibility of challenging social hierarchies, defying the identities —in Brazilian educator and theoretician Paulo Freire’s words (Pedagogy of the Oppressed, 1970)— of “the oppressors” and “the oppressed” in the present, questioning where the possibilities of transforming this relation may lay and what they consist of.
 Can being in-between borders, as it becomes the “new normal” for more and more people, become the most powerful position for resisting and confronting conditions of oppression?
 This question is at the base of both this exhibition and the activities designed by the Public Programs staff at MSSA.